openedx/edx-documentation/en_us/course_authors/source/getting_started/accessibility.rst

 * PDF Accessibility (WebAIM) provides a detailed and illustrated guide on creating accessible PDFs: http://webaim.org/techniques/acrobat/

-* The National Center of Disability and Access to Education has a collection of one- page “cheat sheets” on accessible document authoring: http://ncdae.org/resources/cheatsheets/
+* The National Center of Disability and Access to Education has a collection of one- page "cheat sheets" on accessible document authoring: http://ncdae.org/resources/cheatsheets/

 * The Accessible Digital Office Document (ADOD) Project provides guidance on creating accessible Office documents: